eunbee31/eunbee31.github.io/about/index.md

 <center>I am a Linguist & Research engineer working on Natural Language Processing (NLP). </center>

 ## Professional introduction
 Currently, I am working with industrial data as technical documents (e.g. specification documents, procedural documents) in System Engineering context.
-In System Engineering, it is crucial to have a good documentation because it allows to reduce the risk of failing in system development.
+In System Engineering, it is crucial to have a good documentation because it allows to reduce the risk of failure in system development.
 As a linguist & research engineer, I am responsible for developing linguistic rules to detect anomalies in technical documents.

 ## Simple timeline